 Mr. David T. Laws, Treasurer

-A 1971 graduate of the United States Naval Academy in Annapolis, he qualified as a nuclear submarine officer and completed his obligated service as a Lieutenant (O-3) in 1976.
-Mr. Laws spent the remainder of the 1970s and the 1980s providing services to the Department of Defense as a Director for a 1500 employee professional service firm that was later purchased by Computer Science Corporation.
-The teams that he led were responsible for such projects as the command and control system for the latest Ballistic Missile and Fast Attack Submarines, logistics for the Blackhawk Helicopter, and Army desert tactics.
+A 1971 graduate of the United States Naval Academy in Annapolis, David Laws qualified as a nuclear submarine officer and completed five years of active duty and six additional years of reserve service, departing the Navy as a Lieutenant (O-3) in 1982.
+Mr. Laws spent twelve years providing services to the Department of Defense as a Director for a 1500 employee professional service firm that was purchased by Computer Science Corporation.
+The teams that he led were responsible for such projects as the command and control systems for the latest Ballistic Missile and Fast Attack Submarines, logistics for the Blackhawk Helicopter, and Army desert tactics.

-In 1988, Mr. Laws began a second phase of his career working in the field of Information Technology management.
+In 1988, Mr. Laws began a second phase of his career working in the field of program management for mission essential systems.
 He has directed teams that developed new software being used by Fortune 500 companies and managed teams that have implemented enterprise software world-wide.
 He founded two companies and worked in leadership positions in other companies.

 As Treasurer and Fundraising Co-chairman for his class at the United States Naval Academy, he has helped raise over four million dollars and endow the Distinguished Military Professor (DMP) chair in Leadership and Ethics.
-As Treasurer of the Patriot Military Family Foundation, Mr. Laws led the integration of the foundation from the merger of the Military Family LifeStyle Charitable Foundation (MFLCF) and the Patriot Charities.
+As Treasurer of the Patriot Military Family Foundation, Mr. Laws is responsible for the financial health of this organization, whose mission is to provide support to military, veterans and their families.
 He is also on the Board of Directors of the Carolinas Freedom Foundation.